KyoriPowered/adventure-docs/source/minimessage.rst

 The components try to represent vanilla as closely as possible.
 It might to helpful to use `the minecraft wiki <https://minecraft.gamepedia.com/Raw_JSON_text_format>`_ as a reference, especially for stuff like the actions and values of click and hover events.

+The `MiniMessage Web Viewer <https://webui.adventure.kyori.net>`_ allows testing MiniMessage text locally, without having to spin up a Minecraft instance.
+It can be helpful to put examples from these docs into the viewer while learning.

 The Components
 ----------------